Cannes autograph-hunters brave sun, rain, long hours for 'dream'

 He and his fellow ticket hunters are "rendering a service" to festival organizers, making sure they had full houses for screenings.

-"It's a different concept," said Durand, who travelled from Paris and had managed to see four or five films out of the 18 competing for the main Palme d'Or prize.
+"It's a different concept," said Durand, who traveled from Paris and had managed to see four or five films out of the 18 competing for the main Palme d'Or prize.

 "We're really not into seeing the stars, we just want to see the films."